intel/QAT_Engine/docs/limitations.md

   in the Intel&reg; QAT OpenSSL\* Engine configuration when building against earlier versions of the Linux driver.
-* Support for QAT HW ECX, QAT SW ECX, QAT HW PRF and QAT HW HKDF is disabled when built against OpenSSL 3.0 due to known issues instead it uses non-accelerated implementation from OpenSSL.
+* Support for QAT HW ECX, QAT SW ECX, QAT HW PRF and QAT HW HKDF is disabled when built against OpenSSL 3.0 engine interface due to known issues, instead it uses non-accelerated implementation from OpenSSL.
 * There is known performance scaling issue (performance drop with threads >32) with ECDSA Ciphers in the QAT Software acceleration using multithread mode in the Haproxy application.
 This issue is not observed when using RSA ciphers